-Findspot - a coin dating to the Iron Age was found near the Abbey Fields.
+Findspot - a coin hoard of Iron Age gold coins or staters was found in Bedworth.

 Enclosures and linear features are visible as cropmarks on aerial photographs.
 They may indicate the site of a possible settlement dating to the Iron Age/Roman period.
 Pottery of this date has been found at the site, which is located 900m west of Wellesbourne.

 The site of a possible hillfort which dates to the Iron Age.
 The earthworks of the ramparts are visible on aerial photographs and it is located 1km south west of Fenny Compton.

 Ongoing excavations at Ling Hall Quarry (1989-1999) have uncovered various features of Prehistoric date.
 These include Mesolithic flints, Bronze Age burial remains, pit alignments and Iron Age hut circle and land holdings.
 Also pits, post holes, gullies and multi-period finds.